 My technical contributions to the philosophical LEMM fields (Language/Logic, Epistemology, Metaphysics, and Mind) contribute at a remove to my overarching aim, which is to craft an enchanted atheist worldview.
 As current political trends and events attest, when a society tries to chase away the religious, it comes back galloping (often in even less healthy forms).
 Humans need a large-scale sense of purpose.
 That need will not go away.
 So, as I explain in my second book, Myth, Meaning, and Antifragile Individualism, achieving a tenable secular alternative “requires (among other things) a viable theory of values, a viable theory of consciousness, a viable theory of meaning, and a viable theory of aesthetic experience and ritual” (2020, p.
 181; emphasis added).
-As I argued in a recent chapter alluding to the fable of the stone-soup, it is possible to make such a spiritually satisfying philosophy without the stone of religious superstition and dogma, so I would like to do just that.
+As I argued in a recent chapter, it is possible to make such a spiritually satisfying philosophy without religious superstition and dogma.